Master of Arts (Theology) from the University of Notre Dame

 Diocesan religion teachers, directors of religious education, youth ministers and other professional catechetical parish ministers are eligible to pursue a Master of Arts (Theology) degree through the University of Notre Dame under a grant from the Our Sunday Visitor Institute.

-Currently, there are more than 60 "OSV Scholars" who have obtained their degree through this program: teachers, catechists, pastoral associates and others in parish ministries in our diocese.
+Currently, there are nearly one hundred “OSV Scholars” who have obtained their degree through this program: teachers, catechists, pastoral associates and others in parish ministries in our diocese.

 Step 1: Apply to the Office of Catechesis for funding.